 Most adults with intellectual disabilities are told they will never go to college.
 Yet in many ways, college offers the exact type of opportunities that support the goals of people with intellectual disabilities: furthering education, establishing career goals, connecting with peers and learning how to use natural supports and live interdependently.

-Students in CLSC attend UD for two years.
+Students in CLSC attend UD for two or four years.
 They take undergraduate courses, join clubs, hold internships and can also live in the UD residence halls.
 The Career & Life Studies Certificate (CLSC) program is the only college program in Delaware designed specifically for people with intellectual disabilities.
 CLSC is part of a growing national movement which recognizes that students with intellectual disabilities should have the option to attend college.

 Many young adults preparing to live independently lack healthcare- and lifestyle-related decision-making skills.
 To give them more of the support they need, the Center for Disabilities Studies launched the Healthy Transitions App.